-Belgium (Flanders) also explained that particulate emissions from aluminium production are included under NFR 2C7c Other Metal Production.
-The TERT notes that emissions from both primary and secondary aluminium production should be reported under NFR category 2C3.
-However, most aluminium producing facilities also produce other metals (only one produces only aluminium) and it is not possible to split up the emissions between the several subsectors.
+For Flanders the particulate emissions from aluminium production were in previous years included under NFR 2C7c Other Metal Production.
+The TERT noted that emissions from both primary and secondary aluminium production should be reported under NFR category 2C3.
+During the 2025 submission the emissions are allocated to category 2C3 instead of 2C7c.